Skip to main content

 marm_graph_impact

-Analyze git diff to identify affected symbols and measure impact propagation depth, helping assess risk of code changes.
+Analyze git diffs to identify affected code symbols and estimate impact propagation depth, helping assess the blast radius of changes before merging.

 Instructions